tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

   During the Twitter authentication challenge, there is an internal cookie to carry state between the call to twitter and callback.
 Once the account information has been parsed, however, that information exists purely in the HttpContext for that request.
 </div>

-To bridge the gap between receiving the Twitter information and being able to use it on the final redirect, we can register a second Cookie middleware and tell twitter to use that middleware&#8217;s `AuthenticationScheme` for SignIn.
-This way, once the Twitter middleware has finished parsing the Claims, it will turn around and &#8220;SignIn&#8221; via the new Cookie Middleware.
+To bridge the gap between receiving the Twitter information and being able to use it on the final redirect, we can register a second Cookie middleware and tell twitter to use that middleware's `AuthenticationScheme` for SignIn.
+This way, once the Twitter middleware has finished parsing the Claims, it will turn around and “SignIn” via the new Cookie Middleware.
 This writes the claims from Twitter to a new cookie for subsequent requests.

 [SampleCosmosCore2App/Startup.cs][4]